psychhim/command_upload/README.md

 # Upload.sh – Command-Line File Uploader with History & Status

-**Upload.sh** is a versatile Bash script to upload files to a server via HTTP POST, track uploaded files, and manage their status.
+**Upload.sh** is a versatile Bash program to upload files to a server via HTTP POST, track uploaded files, and manage their status, delete a file from server if the server supports it.
 It supports authentication, additional headers and form fields, clipboard copying, colored output, and maintains a hidden history of uploads with active/expired status checks.

 ---